RaffaeleGalliera/regex-parser-kozelinator/README.md

 `Concatenation (Star (Term 'a')) (Star (Union (Term 'b') (Term 'd')))`

-Compile and try it with the example file "regex.txt"
+Compile and try it with the example file "regex.txt".